 Aim Key area of focus How this will be achieved Aim 1.
 To move from flood risk management to cover water management To have clear objectives for supporting and developing linkages between effective water management and securing economic growth and environmental enhancement To have a greater emphasis on managing water in catchments, both locally and at a strategic level To promote a greater mix of measures including water retention & attenuation and natural flood risk management methods Aim 2.
 To develop a more strategic approach to development and land use planning To have alignment with major regional and national strategic infrastructure initiatives, particularly involving water resources linking flood risk solutions with improved resilience to drought.
-To have a greater integration of flood risk and water resource management with local planning policy development Conserving and enhancing the natural, built and historic environment in Lincolnshire will also be a key consideration when addressing land use planning in the county To ensure the effects of climate change are included in long term planning for flood risk and water resources Risk Management Authorities will invest in planning skills and capabilities to ensure they can advise planners and developers effectively to enable climate resilient places To better align long term planning for flood and coastal change with water company business planning cycles to identify opportunities for managing both floods and droughts To build on the existing strong profile of the Lincolnshire Partnership ensuring it has a strong influencing role To ensure awareness of the partnership is maintained with proactive engagement regionally and nationally in key policy developments To proactively support national initiatives that can enhance local approaches to flood risk and water To build on didays by management such as IDB boundary extension To build a proof and evidence base to government and key stakeholder groups that support the ambitions of the partnership Ines of communication to promote the aims, ambitions and achievements of the Lincolnshire Partnership To Develop a public and stakeholder communications & engagement strategy To develop a partnership action plan detailing key priorities moving forward strong profile of the Lincolnshire Partnership ensuring it has a strong influencing role To build and develop key lines of communication to promote the aims, ambitions and achievements of the
+To have a greater integration of flood risk and water resource management with local planning policy development Conserving and enhancing the natural, built and historic environment in Lincolnshire will also be a key consideration when addressing land use planning in the county To ensure the effects of climate change are included in long term planning for flood risk and water resources Risk Management Authorities will invest in planning skills and capabilities to ensure they can advise planners and developers effectively to enable climate resilient places To better align long term planning for flood and coastal change with water company business planning cycles to identify opportunities for managing both floods and droughts Aim 3.
+To build on the existing strong profile of the Lincolnshire Partnership ensuring it has a strong influencing role To ensure awareness of the partnership is maintained with proactive engagement regionally and nationally in key policy developments To proactively support national initiatives that can enhance local approaches to flood risk and water management such as IDB boundary extension To build a proof and evidence base to government and key stakeholder groups that support the ambitions of the partnership Aim 4.
+To build and develop key lines of communication to promote the aims, ambitions and achievements of the To Develop a public and stakeholder communications & engagement strategy Lincolnshire Partnership To develop a partnership action plan detailing key priorities moving forward